 - Code inspection considerations: As the house or building is being designed and constructed, municipal code inspectors will look at the various plans and systems (plumbing, electric, structure, etc) but these code inspectors cannot ensure complete compliance.
-There is too much construction (remember the building boom of the late 2000s) and too little money in the city budgets to make sure that everything is 100% safe.
+There is too much construction (remember the building boom of the late 2000s) and too little money in the city budgets to make sure that everything is 100% safe and long-term habitable.
 I happen to agree with a statement made by the past Chicago Mayor, that the responsibility for construction quality and safety is the contractor’s, not the government’s.

 Grandfather clauses: A house built in 1924, or even as recently as 1994, does not comply with all the current construction standards.
 New construction techniques and materials are developed and new code requirements are developed as these materials come into use and, as is always inevitable, new problems are discovered.
 What was perfectly safe and acceptable in the middle of the last century can be very dangerous in the 21st century.
 The homeowner cannot be reasonably required to have his house rebuilt every 5 years, so the local governments allow “grandfathering” of older houses and buildings.
 Simply put, the rule is that if the construction was code compliant when it was built, it will “grandfather” as compliant even when the requirements change.
 Older houses that may have bare knob and tube electrical wiring are still considered, legally, to be in compliance with the current building codes even though they are, in fact, dangerous.
 Usually, these defects will not be required to be upgraded to current standards unless they undergo significant remodeling or change.
 Even when the remodeling is done, many homeowners do not see the need to pay the extra expense of doing the upgrade and have the workman only do the bare minimum (there’s that phrase again).